kidongYun/kidongYun.github.io.deprecated/workspace/devlog/interpark/air_service_2/_posts/2019-10-16-air-service-2.md

 ---
 layout: post
-title:  "Interpark - Summary of the study on day 2"
+title:  "Interpark - Summary of the study of Air Service (2/3)"
 date:   2019-10-16 08:47:54 +0900
 categories: interpark
 ---